Future Proof Your Marketing Operations: Save your spot here.

 businesswoman working on email at the 4th stage of the email creation maturity curve

-The use of technology that encourages and improves collaboration has become ubiquitous, except for email creation.
-Remarkably, the overwhelming majority of marketing emails are created today the same way as they were in the 1990s.
+The use of technology that encourages and improves collaboration has become ubiquitous—except for email creation.
+Remarkably, the overwhelming majority of companies create marketing emails today the same way as they were in the 1990s.

 That means emails are hand-coded, based on email briefs, prepared by marketers and the efforts of designers and copywriters.
-Approvals are handled manually, with the email proof moved around via a project management tool, lengthy email threads, or a manilla folder carried from person to person – for those who’ve returned to their offices (or remember what it was like).
-If something needs to be changed or corrected, it goes back to the coder, often multiple times.
-The potential for bottlenecks is enormous as this process is prone to many back-and-forths, typically involving 12 or more touchpoints.
-Using this method, it’s not uncommon for an email to take more than two weeks from brief to deployment.
+Approvals are handled manually, with the email proof moved around via a project management tool, lengthy email threads, or a manila folder carried from person to person—for those who’ve returned to their offices (or remember what it was like).
+If anyone needs to change or correct something, it goes back to the coder, often multiple times.
+The potential for bottlenecks is enormous because this process is prone to many back-and-forths, typically involving 12 or more touchpoints.
+With this method, it’s not uncommon for an email to take more than two weeks from brief to deployment.

 That is Phase 1 of the email creation maturity curve.
 It’s a five-phase model that shows where your email creation process is on the path to efficient, strategic, and, ultimately, optimized performance that impacts your company’s top and bottom lines.